Tessa’s Recipe Rundown

 Instructions

-- Place 1/2 cup of the cookie butter in a heat-safe bowl and microwave until just melted.
+- Place a heaping 1/2 cup (143 grams) of the cookie butter in a heat-safe bowl and microwave until just melted.
 Let cool.

-- Slightly melt the remaining 1/4 cup cookie butter spread.
+- Slightly melt the remaining 1/4 cup (72 grams) cookie butter spread in the microwave.
 Transfer the ice cream to an airtight container in batches, spooning the Speculoos spread in between layers of ice cream in a swirled pattern.
-Cover the ice cream surface with plastic wrap and freeze until the ice cream is firm and flavor is ripened, at least 2 hours.
+Sprinkle with additional crushed cookies, if desired.
+Cover the ice cream surface with plastic wrap and freeze until the ice cream is firm and flavor is ripened, at least 3 hours, before serving.

 Came out great and super decadent!
 This is an excellent recipe!